Murder of Aurman Singh: Trials and convictions

 No motive was suggested by prosecutors at the 2024 trial.
 The Crown Prosecution Service said that their purpose was to prove that the crime had been committed, and not its motive.
-At the 2025 trial, the prosecution put forward that the crime was related to unrest at a kabaddi tournament in Derby the previous day.
-Mehakdeep Singh testified that he was at the tournament and his friend had been hospitalised in the unrest.
+During the 2025 trial, the prosecution suggested the killing was linked to unrest at a kabaddi tournament in Derby the previous day; Sehajpal Singh testified that he had attended the tournament and that a friend had been hospitalised following violence there.